Act Right (Yo Gotti song)

 "Act Right" is a song by American rapper Yo Gotti.
 The song was released on July 23, 2013, as the first single from his sixth studio album I Am.
 The song produced by HBK Gang member P-Lo, features American rappers Jeezy and YG.
 The song has peaked at number 100 on the US Billboard Hot 100.

+Remix

+In tandem with the instrumental provided by Bay Area producer and The HBK Gang member P-Lo, the official remix of the song features an additional verse from the groups performer, rapper Iamsu!.

 Music video

 On July 24, 2013, the music video for the track was released.
 It was directed by Alex Nazari.